AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/solving-problems/low-level-settings.md

 ### Excluded apps

 You can list here UIDs (unique identifiers) or package names of the apps that you want to exclude from VPN routing.
 Unlike with apps added to regular *Exclusions*, the traffic of apps added to *Excluded apps* doesn’t go to the local VPN service on your device at all.
-Instead, it goes directly to the endpoint.
+Instead, it goes directly to the destination.

 ### Proxy server port